Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    of infrastructure.
 Basic security requirements have been covered in  section 5.
    No security considerations except the ones mentioned
-   in this part of the text are expelictly considered.
+   in this part of the text are explicitly considered.
    Further security considerations will be updated
    once they have been investigated further based
    on review of this draft.